bacterial-genomics/wf-paired-end-illumina-assembly/docs/output.md

 <summary>Output files</summary>

 - `Summaries/`
-  - `Summary.MLST.tsv`: Summary of the MLST results for all samples.
+  - `Summary.MLST.[tsv,xlsx]`: Summary of the MLST results for all samples.

 </details>